deepanshs/mrsimulator/docs/signal_processing.rst

     >>> processed_data = post_sim.apply_operations(data=sim.methods[0].simulation)

 The `data` is the required argument of the `apply_operations` method, whose value is a CSDM object holding the dataset.
-The variable `processed_data` holds the output of the signal processing operations.
+The variable `processed_data` holds the output, that is, the processed data.
 The plot of the processed signal is shown below.

 .. plot::
     :format: doctest